milanvdmaaten/portfolio/content/blog/floor-planner/index.md

         alt: New design of step 2 on the onboarding.
         title: New design of step 2 on the onboarding.
   - type: textBlock
-    body:
-      "At step 2 users are asked to select a room shape, followed by step 3: the room configurator in which windows can be added and dimensions of the room can be set.
+    body: "At step 2 users are asked to select a room shape, followed by step 3: the room configurator in which windows can be added and dimensions of the room can be set.
 Step 2 and 3 offer the possibility to add windows and doors to the room shape.
-However, the test results showed that no participant made use of this functionality.
-That's why indicators were added to the elements that could be manipulated on the screen.
-These trigger the user to play with the shape and position of the elements on the screen."
+However, test results showed that no participant made use of this functionality.
+That's why indicators were added to the interactive elements.
+These indicate the user that the shape and position of the elements can be manipulated."
   - type: imagesBlock
     size: medium
     carrousel: false